 Call: +44 1273 698331

-If you want old school (that is 70s, 80s and 80s) this is the best venue in Brighton for it.
-If you want your cheese piled ten miles high on the turntable this is the best venue in Brighton.
-Don’t go expecting the latest house and club vibe and you’ll have an amazing time.
-The Funky Fish does not take itself seriously and neither should you.
+If you want old school (that is, the 70s, 80s and 80s), this is the best venue in Brighton for it.
+This is the best venue in Brighton if you want your cheese piled ten miles high on the turntable.
+Don’t go expecting the latest house and club vibe, and you’ll have an amazing time.
+The Funky Fish does not take itself seriously, and neither should you.

 The Best Strip Clubs

-Brighton has 3 decent strip clubs to choose from, they’re not the cheapest form of entertainment in the city but many stags feel that this is a price worth paying.
+Brighton has three decent strip clubs to choose from, they’re not the cheapest form of entertainment in the city, but many stags feel that this is a price worth paying.